layters/neroshop-specs/README.md

 * `find_node`: This query type is used to request a list of nodes with an id closest to a specific id or key.

-The response is a `nodes` message containing information about a node such as its IP address and port.
+The response is a `nodes` message containing information about nodes such as their IP addresses and ports.

 * `put`: This query type is used to store key-value data in a receiving node's hash table.

-The querying node sends a `put` message to the `NEROSHOP_DHT_REPLICATION_FACTOR` nodes with an id closest to the key.
+The querying node sends a `put` message to the `r` nodes with an id closest to the key.
+If any of the closest nodes fail to respond to the put request, they are replaced by other closest nodes within the routing table.

 When the querying node makes a put request and it is the originator of the data, it also stores its own data in its hash table right after sending the `put` to the other nodes in its routing table.
 On receiving a `put` request, a node will `store` the key-value pair data in its own hash table.